pasqualerossi/Born2BeRoot-Guide/README.md

 1. Use the arrow keys on your keyboard 🔼 🔽 and press `Enter` on `Install` (This will start the installation proccess)![1*-tV-M-4g6MH8h6pWJ27bCg](https://user-images.githubusercontent.com/58959408/174728861-fb9435a5-04e5-402c-80a3-f366c9b51be8.png)

-2. Press `enter` on `English - English` or your language of preference
+2. Press `enter` on `English - English` or your language of preference.

 ![1*xeb8quQ-ccd5X51d8ToZRw](https://user-images.githubusercontent.com/58959408/174729529-f51630be-4206-4bfc-a13f-6278c67eb633.png)

-3. Press `enter` on `Australia` or the country your installing this Virtual Machine
+3. Press `enter` on `Australia` or the country your installing this Virtual Machine.

 ![1*WixFq3GJF9OjeH-zTBTN7Q](https://user-images.githubusercontent.com/58959408/174729594-92ba0cdc-483c-4499-84ee-2d8f3b62f0b3.png)

-4. Press `enter` on `American English` or your keyboard of preference
+4. Press `enter` on `American English` or your keyboard of preference.

 ![1*zKUk6R9tls_jiyY81ue8kA](https://user-images.githubusercontent.com/58959408/174729629-4f111978-4fc1-47ae-891f-aea693929480.png)

 5. Create a Host Name as your login, with 42 at the end (eg. prossi42) - write down your Host Name, as you will need this later on.

 ![1*r0fzgkzXOjK2DfsBCh7wEQ](https://user-images.githubusercontent.com/58959408/174729750-fbd2d215-b526-42c6-8ff0-b83f886c1f3c.png)

-6. Leave this blank, press `enter` on Continue
+6. Leave this blank, press `enter` on Continue.

 ![1*81XjZBZg2bbNXunuxgnFPQ](https://user-images.githubusercontent.com/58959408/174729840-a85c3319-3a70-4922-9335-e4bb6f765ee9.png)

 7. Create a Password for the Host Name - write this down as well, as you will need this later on.

 ![1*ft498oj7syh4zVjI48U_tw](https://user-images.githubusercontent.com/58959408/174729894-d0fc794f-add8-49e7-9015-521f9e93958f.png)

 8. Create a User Name without 42 at the end (eg. prossi) - write down your Host Name, as you will need this later on.

 ![1*rhJWnMKN0TPBZwqRey9OeQ](https://user-images.githubusercontent.com/58959408/174729939-06933a35-5dd1-4924-848e-78d2023bb66e.png)

-9. Create a Password for the User Name (you might as well use the same password as your Host Password in 7.) write this down as well, as you will need this later on.
+9. Create a Password for the User Name (you might as well use the same password as your Host Password) write this down as well, as you will need this later on.

-10. Press `enter` on your `Timezone` (The timezone your currently doing this project in)
+10. Press `enter` on your `Timezone` (The timezone your currently doing this project in).

 ![1*2i7svoURih_UIlRJ87rj5w](https://user-images.githubusercontent.com/58959408/174730349-76a4e74f-822b-4040-8d95-554d44fcb67c.png)

-11. Press `enter` on `Guided - use entire disk and set up encrypted LVM` (Second to last option from the list)
+11. Press `enter` on `Guided - use entire disk and set up encrypted LVM` (Second to last option from the list).

 ![1*CsSx-ALmn8mMxvWicsNVAQ](https://user-images.githubusercontent.com/58959408/174730389-03e5dcd7-9472-4cab-bf88-fe3cc4dc0f4c.png)

-12. Press `enter` on Select Disk to Partition
+12. Press `enter` on Select Disk to Partition.

 ![1*BTLz5sT6noL_SVQ7eq3u-A](https://user-images.githubusercontent.com/58959408/174730452-e267df43-2883-4760-85c4-010970fee329.png)

-13. Press `enter` on Select `Separate /home, /var, and /tmp paritions` (Last option from the list)
+13. Press `enter` on Select `Separate /home, /var, and /tmp paritions` (Last option from the list).

 ![1*r5zFPA7R_9BtIqwyOpCCVw](https://user-images.githubusercontent.com/58959408/174730481-2641b9c0-c50d-4f2b-9e71-3896a0760e10.png)

-14. Select `Yes` and press `Enter` to write the changes to disks and configure LVM
+14. Select `Yes` and press `Enter` to write the changes to disks and configure LVM.

 ![1*NHdo3JbApICz0Co2epPLFA](https://user-images.githubusercontent.com/58959408/174730521-780f5eb2-4955-48df-8c59-af9914674ee7.png)

-15. Press `Enter` to `cancel` Erasing data as you won't need this for your Virtual Machine
+15. Press `Enter` to `cancel` Erasing data as you won't need this for your Virtual Machine.

 ![1*KHmnCUJUWhf1minIdHNS4g](https://user-images.githubusercontent.com/58959408/174730626-c132041c-3070-405f-a8d8-60d620a1d770.png)

 16. Create a Encryption passphrase - write this down as well, as you will need this later on.

 ![1*B0QL-gX7rZW5-RJyTD1uWw](https://user-images.githubusercontent.com/58959408/174730733-f306e051-4b0e-40de-93ab-56f2cdce45d5.png)

-17. Retype the Encryption passphrase you just created
+17. Retype the Encryption passphrase you just created.

 ![1*xE1owXa0ttpvcioaEwnutA](https://user-images.githubusercontent.com/58959408/174730804-796f6db1-8b59-4f8e-900c-1416f957db30.png)

-18. Type in `max`and press enter on `Continue` to assign the amount of volume group to use for guided partitioning
+18. Type in `max`and press enter on `Continue` to assign the amount of volume group to use for guided partitioning.

 ![1*SUFMu-qy3rBwIe9B0Bq3kg](https://user-images.githubusercontent.com/58959408/174730857-2de10217-3d42-41ca-8f43-fc91fddb64c6.png)

-19. Press enter on `Yes` for Partition Disks
+19. Press enter on `Yes` for Partition Disks.

 ![1*yfXpHyGD37OGAOX7qs1Avw](https://user-images.githubusercontent.com/58959408/174730895-f70df93e-eb7e-493c-9374-edf58a47408c.png)

-20. Press enter on `No` for Configure the package manager
+20. Press enter on `No` for Configure the package manager.

 ![1*Mfb1YHt4K3pZJ12TF2dXAw](https://user-images.githubusercontent.com/58959408/174730933-615891f8-d9fa-4312-ad78-d691bd648773.png)

-21. Press `enter` in the country that your in
+21. Press `enter` in the country that your in.

 ![1*vqV-bN3zDMqTBAKz_u548w](https://user-images.githubusercontent.com/58959408/174731009-ca532fcf-ac41-4cde-bdae-2cf18c8bf519.png)

-22. Press `enter` on deb.debian.org
+22. Press `enter` on deb.debian.org.

 ![1*bLnFC6MebhW1-YZlI2n9_A](https://user-images.githubusercontent.com/58959408/174731066-6bef2e53-c891-477f-8a29-7e9984a6d911.png)

-23. Leave this blank and press `enter` on continue
+23. Leave this blank and press `enter` on continue.

 ![1*e08pS8shLNmhZuFUrmuBwA](https://user-images.githubusercontent.com/58959408/174731175-bf4949d2-a832-4a1f-9282-c91195203c84.png)

-24. Press `enter` on `no` for Configuring popularity-contest
+24. Press `enter` on `no` for Configuring popularity-contest.

 ![1*1I6fHG3MHuovrarqj9PNnA](https://user-images.githubusercontent.com/58959408/174731301-88d7c53d-f5e2-46c3-b221-a8b40f70f81f.png)

-25. Deselect `SSH server` and `standard system utilities` by pressing the `Space key` and then press `enter` on `Continue`
+25. Deselect `SSH server` and `standard system utilities` by pressing the `Space key` and then press `enter` on `Continue`.

 ![1*lGsuAQEwT0WBhb4kdUMp9g](https://user-images.githubusercontent.com/58959408/174731387-b4859ded-9a9f-409a-a9c9-57d1ec77cbfd.png)

-26. Press `enter` on `Yes` to Install the GRUB boot loader on a hard disk
+26. Press `enter` on `Yes` to Install the GRUB boot loader on a hard disk.

 ![1*b2qXPye_kX8EudSvbO4yww](https://user-images.githubusercontent.com/58959408/174731448-b7b22a70-de87-4535-b8aa-3fb3294c9661.png)

 27. Press `enter` on /dev/sda

 ![174731491-7215eca8-f5e0-4862-a6ef-c49077c94cbe](https://user-images.githubusercontent.com/58959408/176393352-ed5223c7-ddf1-4c1f-97af-089be23572b2.png)

-28. Press `enter` on `continue` to finish the installation
+28. Press `enter` on `continue` to finish the installation.

 ![1*riuXLYYgESxdq-lpkivFXQ](https://user-images.githubusercontent.com/58959408/174731601-b5949892-28b5-4b5a-94dd-9b50e6f0662b.png)

 29. Before we move onto starting your Virtual Machine, make sure you have your Host, Username and Password/s saved or written down somewhere.

-## Part 3 - Starting Your Virtual Machine
+## Part 3.1 - Starting Your Virtual Machine

 1. Press enter on `Debian GNU/Linux`